 The bad news, however, is that some doctors may not know how to diagnose and treat ALCL.
 Experts recommend removing the implant and surrounding scar tissue, which is often curative.
 Some women told the New York Times they underwent numerous rounds of chemotherapy and radiation before the implants were removed.

 Women have a right to be informed of the risks and, if diagnosed with ALCL, to be treated properly.
-Please feel free to contact MedTruth advocates for more information.
+Please feel free to contact MedTruth advocates if you’d like to be put in touch with breast implant advocates.